GoogleCloudPlatform/professional-services/infrastructure/gsuite-exporter/README.md

 ### Exporters

-#### Stackdriver
+#### Stackdriver Logging
-To use the Stackdriver exporter, you need to grant extra IAM roles to your service account:
+To use the Stackdriver Logging exporter, you need to grant extra IAM roles to your service account:
 * `roles/logging.viewer` on the destination project
 * `roles/logging.logWriter` on the destination project